On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-\end{theorem} {We believe that our bound cannot be improved in general (see \S \ref{ss:ronT} below more details).
-It implies that when $\max\{ \cV(\erm,\cF,\PP), \cI_{L}(n,\PP)\} \lesssim \nms$ ERM is weakly admissible.
-Differently from the fixed design setting, we conjecture that there are models $(n,\cF,\PP)$ in which ERM is not weakly admissible.} \begin{remark} The assumption that the evaluation functional is continuous in $L_2(\PP)$ may seem restrictive.
+\end{theorem} {In particular, Theorem \ref{T:RndA} implies that when $\max\{\cV(\erm,\cF,\PP), \cI_{L}(n)\} \lesssim \cM(n,\cF,\PP)$, then ERM is weakly admissible.
+On the other hand, we conjecture that when $\cI_{L}(n) \gg \cM(n, \cF, \PP)$, ERM \emph{may not} even be weakly admissible.
+This would follow from the stronger conjecture that the bound of Theorem \ref{T:RndA} is optimal.}

+\begin{remark} The assumption that the evaluation functional is continuous in $L_2(\PP)$ may seem restrictive.
 In fact, though, the proof of Theorem \ref{T:RndA} also goes through if there exists a stronger norm $\|\cdot\|'$ on $\cF$ than the $L^2(\PP)$ norm such that $\cF$ is compact and the evaluation functionals $f \mapsto f(x)$ are continuous with respect to the topology induced by $\|\cdot\|'$.
-(Natural examples of such $\cF, \|\cdot\|'$ are provided by Sobolev spaces.)
+Natural examples of such $\cF, \|\cdot\|'$ are Sobolev space.
 For simplicity, we have stated the theorem under Assumption \ref{A:Eval}. \end{remark}